Frequently Asked Questions

 Technical

 Vector PDFs — which is what properly exported CAD drawings produce — print with razor-sharp lines at any size because the line data is mathematical rather than pixel-based.
 Raster elements (embedded images, scanned documents) print at whatever resolution they were captured — we recommend 300 DPI minimum for raster content.
 Our HP DesignJet printers output at 1200 DPI, so the limiting factor is always your source file, not our equipment.
+Bottom line: if the PDF looks sharp on screen at full size, it will print sharp.

 Contact us immediately at azulprints.com/contact with a photo of the issue and your order number.
-If the error is on our end — incorrect scale, wrong orientation, print quality defect — we'll reprint and reship at no charge.
+If the error is on our end — incorrect scale, wrong orientation, print quality defect — we reprint and reship at no charge.
 If the error is in the source file (which our technician would have flagged during review), we'll discuss options.
 We stand behind every order.

 No questions match your search.
 Contact us and we'll answer directly.

 Still have a question?
+Contact us — we respond fast.